 There is history everywhere you go, shopping for all budgets, and friendly people (yes, New Yorkers are friendly, we're just in a rush sometimes).

-You can take your interests and plan a big part of your trip around that, and the neighborhood you choose will help you to do this.
+You can take your interests and plan a big part of your trip around that, and the neighborhood and where you stay in New York City will help you to do this.

 Getting Around New York